Régiment d'infanterie-chars de marine: Return to the mainland

-Foreign Operations
+Foreign operations

 In 1978 and 1979, the RICM participated to operation Tacaud in Chad.
 In April 1978, 2 Marsouins were killed as well as several wounded during the battle of Salal, the first combat engagements during the conflict.
 In October of the same year, the regiment took part in the skirmish of "Forchana" followed by the combat engagement of "Katafa": where four military personnel were seriously wounded.
 During mid-December, the combat of Foundouck witnessed various personnel seriously wounded.
 At the beginning of 1979 on March 5, another assault was mounted, during which one Marsouin was killed and several were wounded.
 The outcome for the regiment was the apprehending of some 800 weapons and vehicles by the French groupment including units of the 3rd Marine Infantry Regiment 3^{e} RIMa and the 11th Marine Artillery Regiment 11^{e} RAMa.
 Accordingly, various platoons were detached in the capital in order to avoid any inter-ethnic confrontations.
 During these various combats, heavy losses were inflicted on rebels and a vast number of materials, arms and vehicles was recuperated or destroyed.

 In parallel from March 1978 to September 1978, the 1st squadron was part of the first detachment of the United Nations Interim Force in Lebanon UNIFIL at the corps groupment of the 3rd Marine Infantry Parachute Regiment 3^{e} RPIMa.
 One Marsouin was killed and several wounded during a combat engagement on May 2, 1978.
 A citation at the orders of the armed forces was awarded in October 1978 to the RICM for peace combat engagements in Lebanon, and Tchad in 1978.

 In end of 1979, the RICM took part in operation « Barracuda ».

 By a decision decree dated October 25, 1978, actions led by a regiment in a country linked to France by a cooperation accords (agreement) in the various fields and at the corps of the United Nations Interim Force in Lebanon was seen recompensated by attribution of an 18th citation at the orders of the armed forces.

 In 1990 and 1991, the regiment intervened in operation Salamandre, then in the active phase of the Gulf War.

-In 1992, the regiment contributed the first element of frenchbat (French battalion) of Sarajevo, from the RICM reinforced by a company of the 2nd Marine Infantry Regiment 2^{e} RIMa in Ex-Yugoslavia, where the regiment endured the loss of 4 men and illustrated capability most notably during the combats of the Vrbanja bridge at Sarajevo on May 27, 1995.
+In 1992, the regiment contributed the first element of frenchbat (French battalion) of Sarajevo, from the RICM reinforced by a company of the 2nd Marine Infantry Regiment 2^{e} RIMa in Ex-Yugoslavia, where the regiment endured the loss of four men and illustrated capability most notably during the combats of the Vrbanja bridge at Sarajevo on May 27, 1995.

 In 1994, the regiment was engaged in operation Turquoise in Rwanda.

 In 2004, the RICM led the tactical inter-arm group of operation Licorne in the Ivory Coast.
 The regiment endured the loss of five Marsouins and some thirty others wounded.

-In 2019, it was announced that the RICM would deploy in the first trimester of 2021 to joint the ongoing Operation Barkhane in the African Sahel region, where the unit would be tasked with anti-terrorism, support, and civil affairs missions.
+In 2019, it was announced that the RICM would deploy in the first trimester of 2021 to join the ongoing Operation Barkhane in the African Sahel region, where the unit would be tasked with anti-terrorism, support, and civil affairs missions.